desech/studio-react/README.md

 - In Desech Studio add an element and Save.
 - Every time you save, the react app files will be copied over to the `_export` folder of your desech project.
+- Know that while `Desech Studio` creates new react component files and only updates the named sections, it will not cleanup components that you have removed/moved/renamed.
+This also applies to storybook files.
+You will have to manually remove the unneeded react files.
 - There you can run the following, to test the react app:

 ```sh